cometaj2/hcli_core/README.rst

 HCLI Core
 =========

-HCLI Core is an HCLI Connector that can be used to expose any CLI via hypertext command line interface (HCLI) semantics.
+An HCLI Connector that can be used to expose any CLI via hypertext command line interface (HCLI) semantics.

 ----